- 1 Plants that increase urination

 It is therefore recommended not to abuse them, keep track of blood pressure and, in any case, consult a doctor or specialist about their application

-More information about other anomalies related to fluid retention in the listing above.
+More information on other anomalies related to fluid retention.